scottidler/aka/docs/timing-instrumentation.md

 ## Overview

 The AKA codebase includes comprehensive timing instrumentation to measure performance differences between daemon and fallback execution paths.
-This guide covers implementation details, usage, and analysis.
+By default, timing collection runs silently in the background.
+Detailed logging and CSV export are only enabled in benchmark mode.

 ## Quick Start